How to Boost Your Grades in High School

 7. Don’t Be Afraid to Ask for Help

-If you’re struggling, don’t hesitate to ask for help—it’s a sign of strength, not weakness.
+If you want to get better in school, don’t be afraid to ask for help—it shows strength, not weakness.
 Whether it’s a tough topic, feeling swamped with work, or dealing with personal stuff that’s affecting your school life, reaching out can make a huge difference.

 Teachers, counselors, and even your classmates can be great resources.
 Don’t wait until you’re totally overwhelmed—get help early on.
 And when you get feedback, use it to improve and keep moving forward.